Dewy, non-sticky texture

 About My Skin: Congested and dehydrated

 I don’t like complaining or picking apart my skin because it’s generally pretty healthy, but this is the product of a finely tuned routine and balanced lifestyle.
 When I’m off though, my skin is dehydrated, congested, and prone to pigmentation.
 It’s not overly dry or greasy, but I do like my skincare products to have a nice dewy finish, too.

 The Ingredients: Hyaluronic acid (and lots of it)

-The star of the U Beauty Super Hydrator show is a complex of five different kinds of hyaluronic acid.
-Each one is different in size and composition, meaning it’s able to work at hydrating both the superficial and deeper layers of the skin.
+The star of the U Beauty Super Hydrator show is a complex of five different kinds of hyaluronic acid to increase the skin's moisture levels.
+Each one is different in size and composition, which the brand claims make the formula able to hydrate both the superficial and deeper layers of the skin.
 One of the five is also called the Hydra Siren Capsule, and this long-chain molecule is actually dehydrated and put into the brand's soon-to-be-patented Siren capsule technology, enabling it to travel much deeper into the skin than it could in its natural state.
 This Siren is also activated by free radicals, meaning the Super Smart Hydrator almost kicks into gear right when your face needs it.

 It sounds high-tech (and it is), but I like to think of it as a delivery system that ensures your skin can actually use what you’re applying topically.
 Because, otherwise, what’s the point?

-Beyond the hyaluronic magic, there’s also shea butter, peptides, oat extract, avocado oil, and argan oil to really nourish and reinforce barrier integrity.
+Beyond the hyaluronic magic, there’s also shea butter, peptides, oat extract, avocado oil, and argan oil to really nourish the skin and help reinforce barrier integrity.
 Basically, all of the good stuff.

 The Results: Soft, properly hydrated skin